-As I have shared in other posts, I do eat cheese on rare occasions….this is one of them!
-When I do eat cheese, I use goat cheese.
+As I have shared in other posts, I rarely eat cheese, but on rare occasions, I’ll eat those made with goat, sheep, or buffalo cheese ….this is one of them!
 It’s a bit higher in good fats and minerals such as selenium and has less lactose.
 Plus, it has higher vitamin D and riboflavin than cow milk.

-In this recipe, I also use a small amount of hard parmesan cheese and coconut yogurt.
+I also use a small amount of hard parmesan goat cheese and coconut yogurt in this recipe.
 You can use dairy-free cheese and yogurt of choice, although I have never tried it and can’t guarantee the results.
 I’ve used my Basic Versatile Pie Crust recipe and beefed it up by adding some Italian seasoning to the dry ingredients.
-The crust recipe makes enough for two pies, so you can either double the filling for this recipe and create two pies, eat them both, or freeze one.
+The crust recipe makes enough for two pies, so you can double the filling for this recipe and create two pies, eat them both, or freeze one.
 If you choose to freeze one, wrap the unbaked pie in foil and freeze.
 When ready to use, thaw completely at room temperature.
-Remove foil and cook at 375 degrees 35-40 minutes.
+Remove foil and cook at 375 degrees for 35-40 minutes.
 You can also freeze half the dough for another time.

 Before serving, add crushed Red Berries (sometimes referred to as Red Pepper Berries) sprinkled over the top.
-This really made it pop.
+This made it pop.
 Using fresh herbs in the cheese mixture adds a mellow blend of savory spice that infiltrates the layer of thin-sliced potatoes.
-By adding bacon, you can bring it up a notch, which I did.
+Adding bacon can bring it up a notch, which I did.
 I used a smoky organic brand from our local farm.
-It’s the perfect holiday meal or side-dish, and left-overs make a great breakfast treat with a fried egg on top.
+It’s the perfect holiday meal or side dish, and leftovers make a great breakfast treat with a fried egg on top.

 Potato Leek Pie